13.6 Policies and Guidelines

 Monday.
 All families are encouraged to have their family home evenings before participating in public gatherings.
 No Church-sponsored New Year’s Eve activities should be scheduled before 9:00 p.m.
 The stake president or bishop may authorize the use of Church buildings on Monday evening in this instance.

-Parental permission is required for all overnight activities involving youth (see 13.6.13).
+Parental permission is required for all Church-sponsored overnight activities involving youth (see 13.6.13).

-When staying in tents, youth may not stay in the same tent as an adult unless (1) the adult is his or her parent or guardian or (2) there are at least two adults in the tent who are the same gender as the youth.
+On Church-sponsored overnight activities, a child or youth may not stay in the same tent or room as an adult unless (1) the adult is his or her parent or guardian or (2) there are at least two adults in the tent or room who are the same gender as the child or youth.

-If adult leaders and youth share other overnight facilities, such as a cabin, there must be at least two adults in the facility, and they must be the same gender as the youth.
+If adult leaders and children or youth share other overnight facilities, such as a cabin, there must be at least two adults in the facility, and they must be the same gender as the child or youth.

-All overnight activities must include at least two adult leaders.
+All Church-sponsored overnight activities must include at least two adult leaders.